At a Glance

 Option 2: Allow Generative AI

 For example, in a marketing strategy class, you could give students the option of using AI during certain steps of creating a campaign proposal.
-Some may choose to use AI for generating initial ideas or ad copy, while others could rely on traditional brainstorming methods.
+Some might choose to use AI for generating initial ideas or ad copy, while others could rely on traditional brainstorming.
 This flexibility would allow students who are more comfortable with AI to explore its potential, while those who preferred traditional methods could apply those strengths.
 The learning outcomes—which might be involve aligning with marketing principles and developing a coherent strategy—remain central, regardless of what tools students use as they work to achieve them.

 Tip: Requiring or allowing generative AI use for in-class activities could be especially beneficial if, in professional contexts related to these learning outcomes, learners will be expected to leverage generative AI.